inzk0518/tp/docs/UserGuide.md

 You can also press the <code>F1</code> key to open the help window
 </div>

-Refer to [Command Summary](#command-summary) for the list of all commands and their formats.
+Refer to [Command Summary](#command-summary) for the list of commands and their formats.

 ### Listing all contacts and properties: `list`